Consensus-Building Perspectives on Politics, Religion, and Life, from Alex Zorach

 Decentralization of Power: Another advantage of democracy is that, at least in theory, no one individual holds much power.
 This advantage can be reduced to some degree by control of information; the media for example wields a great deal of political power in most democracies.

-Cons / Disadvantages of Democracy:
+Cons / Disadvantages of Democracy

 Even in theory, democracy is far from the "holy grail" of structures of governing bodies due to a number of serious deficiencies.

 Inefficiency and Impracticality: The larger democracies get, the more difficult voting and vote tallying becomes, and the democracies become subject to voter fraud.
 Also, democracies can suffer from voter intimidation or retaliation, thus taking away from their true democratic nature.
 The biggest problem, however, of democracy seems less heinous but is actually more problematic: inefficiency.
 The larger a human system gets, the less realistic it is for each person to vote on a decision.
-Even in very small democracies, there can be a serious problem with keeping people informed of and interested in the issues at hand.
+Even in small democracies, there can be a serious problem with keeping people informed of and interested in the issues at hand.

 Exploitation of the Minority: In pure democracy, there is nothing to keep the majority from exploiting a small minority.
 For this reason, the checks and balances of the United States government balance democratic structures (electing officials to congress and the presidency) with non-democratic structures (executive and judicial appointments).